petroemil/Rx.Book/Draft.md

 Schedulers are a core part of Rx.
 When you are building complicated pipelines, in special cases you might want greater control over the execution of parts of the pipeline.
 By default Rx is single threaded and it won't start spawning threads for you, though it's very much likely that the actual asynchronous code you wrap and use as part of your pipeline will execute its logic on background thread(s).

 If you have a piece of code that is resource intensive and you want to parallelise it, you can explicitly specify this need using a scheduler.
 Or if it's the opposite way and you want that piece of code to be executed on the same thread and/or immediately, again, schedulers are going to be your good friends.
-Or an other great example for being explicit about the execution policy of your code is when you have to manipulate the UI and you have to marshall the execution to the UI thread.
+Or another great example for being explicit about the execution policy of your code is when you have to manipulate the UI and you have to marshall the execution to the UI thread.

 Schedulers are not just about threading though.
 In Rx you could see many examples for timing.
 Schedulers give the whole Rx system the sense of time.
-Every single Rx operator depends on it's scheduler's clock and not on the system provided static `DateTime.Now`.
-Thanks to this you can be in explicit control of the time which can come handy when you are writing tests for your pipeline, you can speed things up and make a pipeline with lots of timings unittestable.
+Every single Rx operator depends on its scheduler's clock and not on the system provided static `DateTime.Now`.
+Thanks to this you can be in explicit control of the time which can come handy when you are writing tests for your pipeline, you can speed things up and make a pipeline with lots of timings unit testable.

 ### The high level anatomy of schedulers